 Before you ride, tell someone where you are planning to travel and your expected time of return.

-Depending on the length of your ride, carry additional tools or emergency equipment.
+Depending on the length of your ride, carry additional tools, drinking water, food and emergency equipment.
 Find out where you can get additional gasoline and oil.
 Be prepared for the possible conditions you may encounter.